 Andrew Tan is the postdoctoral fellow within Stream 3 of the Centre of Research Excellence in the Early Prevention of Obesity in Childhood (CRE EPOCH), based at the School of Public Health, University of Sydney.
 He has a background in economics and was previously involved in research projects that investigate the impacts of climate on productivity and population health.
 Andrew's role in the CRE EPOCH will be to develop a health economic model for progression of obesity in early childhood, which will then be used to compare cost effectiveness of interventions targeted in childhood.

-Dr Dorota Zarnowiecki is a postdoctoral research fellow within Stream 2 of the EPOCH CRE based at Flinders University.
-Dorota’s research investigates the individual, social and environmental determinants of dietary intake, to build a strong evidence base from which to improve healthy eating and prevent obesity.
+Dorota works within Stream 2 to develop validated measures of dietary intake for infants, toddlers and pre-school aged children and is also currently completing a Masters of Nutrition and Dietetics.
 Dorota’s PhD explored relationships between socioeconomic status and children’s dietary intake to inform the design of tailored interventions.
-Since completing her PhD, she has worked on research trials evaluating the effectiveness of programs for improving nutrition, physical activity and health outcomes in pregnancy, infancy and childhood, working with vulnerable target groups including Aboriginal people, socioeconomically disadvantaged groups and individuals with mental illness.
-She has expertise in developing and evaluating diet and physical activity interventions, and developing valid and reliable instruments for measuring dietary intake.
-Dorota will be working as part of Stream 2 to develop validated measures of dietary intake for infants, toddlers and pre-school aged children.
+Since completing her PhD, she has worked on research studies evaluating the effectiveness of programs for improving nutrition, physical activity and health outcomes in pregnancy, infancy and childhood, working with vulnerable target groups including Aboriginal people, socioeconomically disadvantaged groups and individuals with mental illness.